-That said, if you favour a classic casino experience though, it won’t cause you any umbrage at all.
-This is clearly not meant to be a flashy, gimmicky casino.
+That said, if you favour a classic casino experience though, it won’t cause you any displeasure at all.
+This is not meant to be a flashy, gimmicky casino.
 They get you registered, make sure it’s easy for you to deposit and then put you straight in contact with an excellent game collection.
-Plus, they’ve stripped away all the unnecessary clutter that causes distraction at other sites.
+Plus, they’ve stripped away all the unnecessary clutter that causes a distraction at other sites.
 To that extent, Quatro Casino represents the sort of no-nonsense, minimalistic design that is redolent of some of the earlier online casinos.
 Some players will favour this approach above heavily conceptualised sites.
-In no way does the design affect the playability of usability of the site.
+In no way does the plan affect the playability of usability of the site.
 It merely provides a platform that allows you to access the games quickly.
 Why else would you be there?

 That last point is probably Quatro Casino’s key selling point.
 The site is remarkably easy to use.
-You register (the form doesn’t look great again but it’s easy to follow), you deposit, you play, you withdraw.
-The only strange part of the registration process occurs at the end, when your assigned a very complex and hard to remember username, which you need to use when you log in.
+You register (the form doesn’t look great again, but it’s easy to follow), you deposit, you play, you withdraw.
+The only strange part of the registration process occurs at the end when you’re assigned a very complex and hard to remember the username, which you need to use when you log in.
 I’ve no idea why.
 There’s 24/7 live chat support too should you encounter any difficulties.
-That’s always impressive from a any casino.
+That’s always impressive from any casino.
 The site is split into just five main sections – games, banking, promotions, help and My Account.
 Plus, the latter is so bereft of content and options that you’ll begin to wonder why other ‘My Account’ sections are so busy.
 They do find space to squeeze in a complete ‘game history’ charting all your activity on the site though, and you don’t find that in many other places.

 So, yes, Quatro Casino is exceptionally easy to navigate and use.
 But such simplicity does come with a few drawbacks.
 The first is a big one too.
-I’ve spent quite a bit of time in the Quatro Casino games collection now and I still have absolutely no idea how to either search for a specific game by title filter the grid by, well, anything.
-Don’t get me wrong, there are subsections, which separate the games into familiar categories (new games, 5 reel slots table games, progressives, 3 reel slots and poker).
-But when it comes to filtering by provider or shared feature or, well, anything really, it’s lacking.
+I’ve spent quite a bit of time in the Quatro Casino games collection now, and I still have no idea how to either search for a specific game by title filter the grid by, well, anything.
+Don’t get me wrong, there are subsections, which separate the games into familiar categories (new games, five reel slots table games, progressives, three reel slots and poker).
+But when it comes to filtering by the provider or shared feature or, well, anything really, it’s lacking.
 Now, this isn’t necessarily unique to Quatro Casino.
 Other sites in the Rewards group suffer from the same flaw.
 But most allow you to sort the games into an alphabetical list.
 We can’t find that option here, and I hope they address the game filtering issues in future iterations of the site design.

 Before you register with Quatro Casino, you can view an alphabetical list of all the games alongside their expected RTP rate.
-That’s a laudably transparent approach, but once I registered I couldn’t find the same list when I logged in.
+That’s a laudably transparent approach, but once I registered, I couldn’t find the same list when I logged in.
 If it’s there, then it was well hidden in the depth of Quatro’s user experience.
 It’s worth mentioning again that you can’t filter the games list either, or indeed search for an individual title when you’re playing within your browser.
 That these features don’t exist when the casino has incorporated 24/7 live chat customer support seems a little backward.
 Still, if you’re a MicroGaming gan who doesn’t mind a bit of browsing, then you have a complete selection of the leading provider’s slots, progressives and table games to choose from.
 I’m sure that will satisfy plenty of keen gamers.

-- £10-£19.99 1st deposit = 10 spins a day for 7 days and a 100% bonus up to £10
+- £10-£19.99 1st deposit = 10 spins a day for seven days and a 100% bonus up to £10

-- £20-£49.99 1st deposit = 20 spins a day for 7 days and a 100% bonus up to £20
+- £20-£49.99 1st deposit = 20 spins a day for seven days and a 100% bonus up to £20

 - £50-£99.99 1st deposit = 50 spins a day for 7 days and a 100% bonus up to £50

-- £100 or more 1st deposit = 100 spins a day for 7 days and a 100% deposit up to £100
+- £100 or more 1st deposit = 100 spins a day for seven days and a 100% deposit up to £100

 The Quatro Casino mobile casino is virtually identical to the desktop site.
-It has the same design scheme, the same menu options and icons and pretty much the exact same functionality.
+It has the same design scheme, the same menu options and icons and pretty much the same functionality.
 The advantage of such basic UX is that it’s easily translatable!
 In some ways, it works better on the smaller screen.
-It definitely looks better visually, with less blocky graphics.
+It looks better visually, with less blocky graphics.

 I’m pleased to see that the 24/7 live chat function has been incorporated.
 Given the age of the site, it would have been easy for Quatro to have omitted some functionality when they transitioned to the mobile market.
-We’ve also tested it on both Apple and Android devices and the casino works well, with no formatting errors or jumps and glitches.
+We’ve also tested it on both Apple and Android devices, and the casino works well, with no formatting errors or jumps and glitches.
 Some pages are a little slow to load, but it’s not too distracting or onerous.
 Again, it’s nothing spectacular.
 But it isn’t too bad either.